-This post is brought to you by our own YogaHotDisher, Top Doc, and Minnesota Monthly CoverGirl, Dr. Carrie Ann Terrell, MD, University of Minnesota (UMN).
-Thanks Carrie for contributing to our blog!
+This post about yoga for women is brought to you by our own YogaHotDisher, Top Doc, and Minnesota Monthly CoverGirl, Dr. Carrie Ann Terrell, MD, University of Minnesota (UMN).
+Thanks, Carrie for contributing to our blog–you have a lot of first-hand experience and professional knowledge!

 The evidence for yoga improving various health problems is deep and varied.
 I recommend the website nccam.nih.gov for an overview of the benefits of yoga as presented by the National Institutes of Health.
 The evidence is solid as is my experience.